ewoutnoyons/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-This is a repo for the course project of Coursera's the Data Scientist's Toolbox
+This is a repo for the course project of Coursera's the Data Scientist's Toolbox.